eclipse-archived/ceylon-lang.org/download.md

     </tr>
 </table>

-After installing, get started with Ceylon
+After installing, get started with Eclipse Ceylon
 [in IntelliJ][get-started-intellij] or
 [in Eclipse][get-started-eclipse].